tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 - Still in development.

-#### Opportunities for Tari
+#### Opportunities

 - Has alignment with Tari's base requirements.

-#### Threats for Tari
+#### Threats

 - None.

 ### #4 Masternodes
 #### What is it?

-A masternode is a server on a dencentralised network.
+A masternode is a server on a dencentralised network.[7]
 It is utilized to complete unique functions in ways ordinary nodes cannot.
-It can be used for features like direct send/instant transactions or private transactions.
+It can be used for features like direct send/instant transactions or private transactions.[8]

 Because of their increased capabilities, masternodes typically require a sizable investment in order to run.
-However, masternode operators are incentivised, and are rewarded by earning portions of block rewards in the cryptocurrency they are facilitating.
+However, masternode operators are incentivised, and are rewarded by earning portions of block rewards in the cryptocurrency they are facilitating.[8]

 Masternodes are a type of full node that offers various services to a network and are compensated by the network for these functions.
-Like all full nodes, masternodes host an entore copy of the Blockchain.
-However, masternodes differ from ordinary full nodes in a few important ways.
+Like all full nodes, masternodes host an entire copy of the block chain.
+However, masternodes differ from ordinary full nodes in a few important ways.[9]

 Masternodes will get the standard return on their stakes.
 But will also be entitled to a portion of the transaction fees.
-Allowing for a greater ROI.
+Allowing for a greater ROI.[10]

-#### Who does it?
+#### Who does it?[9]

 - Block
 - Bata